zephyrproject-rtos/zephyr/submanifests/README.txt

 This directory can contain additional west manifest files.
-Any files in this directory will be included in the main west.yml file sorted by filename.
+Any files in this directory (but not subdirectorries) will be included in the main west.yml file sorted by filename.

 See example.yaml.sample for an example.